linhntaim/laravel-starter/README.md

 #### MYSQL_ATTR_SSL_CA

-For default database connection by MySQL, if it is necessary to connect database server via SSL, place the absolute path to SSL certificate file here as the value.
+For the default database connection by MySQL, if it is necessary to connect database server via SSL, place the absolute path to SSL certificate file here as the value.

 For example, if this application is deployed to Azure App Service, the setting should be: